VirtusLab/pandas-stubs/README.md

 ```

 # Disclaimer
-[pandas](https://pandas.pydata.org/docs/index.html) library and the pandas [logo](https://pandas.pydata.org/about/citing.html) are owned by AQR Capital Management, LLC, Lambda Foundry, Inc. and PyData Development Team.
-This project is not owned, endorsed, or sponsored by any of AQR Capital Management, LLC, Lambda Foundry, Inc. and PyData Development Team.

-This project provides additional functionality for pandas library.
+This project provides additional functionality for [pandas](https://pandas.pydata.org/docs/index.html) library.
 Pandas is available under it's own [license](https://github.com/pandas-dev/pandas/blob/master/LICENSE).

+This project is not owned, endorsed, or sponsored by any of AQR Capital Management, NumFOCUS, LLC, Lambda Foundry, Inc. and PyData Development Team.